 Tips for Traveling With Cerebral Palsy

-A major issue faced by many people with cerebral palsy is mobility, not only during daily activities but also getting around successfully while traveling.
+A major issue faced by many people with cerebral palsy is mobility.
+This is a concern during daily activities and can be especially difficult while traveling.
 Although it can seem a bit challenging, there are a number of things you can do to help your child feel as comfortable as possible during trips.

 Traveling by Land with Cerebral Palsy

-Road trips are often a tradition in many families, and others may simply want to enjoy the scenery that traveling in a vehicle provides.
-Whatever the reason may be, there’s no reason why children with cerebral palsy can’t enjoy a successful road trip, but it will take a little extra planning on your part to make sure things go smoothly.
+Road trips are often family traditions.
+Other families may simply want to enjoy the scenery that traveling in a vehicle provides.
+Whatever the reason may be, there’s no reason why children with cerebral palsy can’t enjoy a successful road trip.
+It will just take a little extra planning to make sure things go smoothly.

 Get Your Child Excited About the Trip

-Prior to taking the trip, it’s a good idea to get your child used to the idea beforehand and what to expect.
-Children with special needs often act out when their schedules change or when there is uncertainty, so consider creating a child-friendly story book to read aloud together before the big trip.
+Prior to taking the trip, it is a good idea to talk with your child regarding the upcoming travel to help them adjust and to set expectations.
+Children with special needs often act out when their schedules change or when there is uncertainty.
+Consider creating a child-friendly story book to read aloud together before the big trip.

-You can create your own book using a simple sketch pad and colorful crayons or map pencils, detailing the fun things your child will see along the trip and what they’ll do during vacation.
+You can create your own book using a simple sketch pad and colorful crayons or map pencils.
+Detail the fun things your child will see along the trip and what your family will do during vacation.
 If you don’t want to manually create a story, consider creating an online social book with the same premise.

 Take Shorter “Practice” Trips

-If your child is already used to being in a vehicle for a few hours then this probably doesn’t apply to you, but for children who aren’t used to being in a car for too long, try out a shorter road trip for practice.
-For instance, you can take a trip to a neighboring city or perhaps to visit an old friend or a relative who lives a few hundred miles away.
+If your child is already used to being in a vehicle for a few hours, he/she may adjust more willingly to a long road-trip.
+For children who aren’t used to being in a car for too long, try going on a shorter road trip for practice.
+For instance, you can take a trip to a neighboring city or perhaps to visit an old friend or relative who lives a few hundred miles away.

-Another important detail to remember is that if your child uses a wheelchair or any other mobility aid, you’ll want to make sure the area you’re traveling to doesn’t have too many uphill terrains.
-Getting outdoors is a special part of taking a road trip for many, and if this applies to you, be certain to research the area thoroughly for wheelchair-friendly outdoor activities.
-If you want to take advantage of hiking trails and other places with a rougher or uneven terrain, you can purchase or even rent wheelchairs that are specifically made for this type of adventure.
+Another important detail to remember is that if your child uses a wheelchair or any other mobility aid, you’ll want to make sure the area you’re traveling to is handicap accessible.
+Getting outdoors is a special part of taking a road trip for many families.
+Be certain to research the area thoroughly for wheelchair-friendly outdoor activities.
+If you want to take advantage of hiking trails and other places with a rougher or uneven terrain, you can purchase or rent wheelchairs that are specifically made for this type of adventure.

 Make Frequent Stops

-Although you and your loved ones may be excited to get to your destination, making frequent stops can help stop frustration from being confined too long, as well any toilet accidents.
+Although you and your loved ones may be excited to get to your destination, making frequent stops can reduce frustration from being confined too long.
+This will also offer opportunities to use the restroom or to change out of soiled diapers or clothing.
 A good rule of thumb is to stop every few hours, but this can be a little sooner or a little later, depending on your child.

 Pack a Cooler

-Many children with cerebral palsy follow a special diet or have certain snacks they are simply used to.
+Many children with cerebral palsy follow a special diet or have certain snacks they prefer.
 Food allergies are also common for children with cerebral palsy.
-Pack a cooler to take along with you instead of relying on trying to find the foods your child needs at a store along the way.
-If your child runs out of snacks, look for specialized grocery stores online prior to the trip and call in advance to see if they have the type of foods you’ll need.
+Pack a cooler with your child’s snacks and foods to take with you.
+This helps to reduce time looking for stores with your child’s specific food choices.
+If your child runs out of snacks, look for specialized grocery stores online prior to the trip and call in advance to see if they have the types of food you will need.

 Flying with Cerebral Palsy

-Airplane trips with disabled children can be a bit easier than road trips in that airlines today are doing their best to accommodate people with special needs.
+Airplane trips with disabled children can be a bit easier than road trips.
+Airlines today are doing their best to accommodate people with special needs.
 However, to make things run as smoothly as possible, consider the following tips before taking off: